 To edit an existing coupon, click on the “Edit” button to the right of the coupon you want to change.
 Clicking on the “Edit” button will open an edit dialog that allows you to update the data in existing coupons.
 From the dialog, you can also duplicate, hide and delete a selected coupon by choosing one of the actions in the dialog footer.

 You can delete multiple coupons at the same time by checking the coupons you want to delete.
 The dialog box will appear in the table footer when you check at least one coupon you want to delete.
-Once you are certain that you want to delete the coupons click “Trash” icon and then “Delete” button.
+Once you are certain that you want to delete the coupons click the “Trash” icon and then the “Delete” button.

 Hidden coupons will be grayed out in the coupons table and will no longer be valid, so will coupons that have reached their usage limit.